-The condition of the fixtures is generally good, A stone splashback is located over the benchtop area.
-Stone appears to be in serviceable condition.
+The condition of the fixtures is generally good.

 Sink & Taps:

 Sink and taps appear in serviceable condition.
 Drain appears serviceable.

 Shower areas (where present) are visually checked for leakage, but leaks often do not show except when the shower is in actual long term use.
 It is very important to maintain adequate sealing in the bath areas.
 Very minor imperfections can allow water to get into the wall or floor areas and cause damage.
 Adequate and proper ongoing maintenance will be required in the future.